aloknathyadav2010/GitExplorer-Demo/README.md

 ---

-## 🤖 If you don't want to read this long Readme, see how Git Explorer can help

-<a href="https://git-explorer-v1.vercel.app/?repos=https://github.com/aloknathyadav2010/GitExplorer-Demo&questions=What%20does%20this%20project%20do%3F,How%20does%20the%20chatbot%20work%3F,Show%20me%20the%20main%20components" target="_blank" rel="noopener noreferrer">**👉 Click here to start chatting with the AI assistant about this demo repository.**</a>

-This link opens an interactive chat interface, pre-loaded with **this same GitExplorer-Demo repo**, so the chatbot can answer questions about the README and repo files.

----

 ## 🚨 The Problem

 AI has hit the gas pedal on development.
 New frameworks, tools, and projects drop daily.